Kandy-IO/kandy-cpaas-ios-sdk/tutorials/Messaging.md

 ---
 # SMS Messaging

 SMS messaging is managed by the SMS Service which can be called from the `CPaaS` instance.
 In order to receive and send events, the `CPaaS` instance should be connected first.
-To see how to connect and set configurations, check **Login** and **Configurations** sections.
+To see how to connect and set configurations, check **Login** and **Configurations** sections. **Note that**, phone number should be assigned to the user before using the SMS Service.

 ### Initialize the SMS Service

 In order to use the SMS service, the service provider object must be properly initialized.
-When properly initialized, the application will be registered to receive SMS notifications from the server.Note that,phone number should be assigned to the user before using the SMS Service.
+When properly initialized, the application will be registered to receive SMS notifications from the server.

 <!-- tabs:start -->